 An overview of the main bus and train routes currently operating in the Yorkshire Dales is shown on this map.

-There are many bus services within the Yorkshire Dales which run throughout the year (click here for a list), these are usually supplemented by extra DalesBus services during the Summer period, which normally mainly operate on Sundays and Bank Holidays from Easter until mid-October.
+There are many bus services within the Yorkshire Dales which run throughout the year (click here for a list), these are supplemented by extra DalesBus services during the Summer period, which usually mainly operate on Sundays and Bank Holidays from Easter until mid-October.

 For the latest news visit our News Page and follow @DalesBus on Twitter.

-The famous Settle to Carlisle Railway also passes through the Yorkshire Dales area, with several journeys daily throughout the year.
+The famous Leeds - Settle - Carlisle Railway also passes through the Yorkshire Dales area, with several journeys daily throughout the year.
 There are also good rail links to several access points to the Yorkshire Dales.
 The Wensleydale Railway runs between Leeming Bar, Bedale, Leyburn and Redmire, but is currently suspended due to the pandemic.